atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ATOMIC_HOMEPAGE_SUBJECT=<REPLACE WITH SUBJECT OF THE HOMEPAGE RESOURCE>
 ```

-Next we'll create a folder called `helpers` and in it a file called `getStore.ts`.
+Next, we'll create a folder called `helpers` and in it a file called `getStore.ts`.
 This file will contain a function we can call anywhere in our app to get the global Store instance.

 > **NOTE:** </br>
 > If you don't like singletons and want to make a different system of passing the store around you can totally do that but for a simple portfolio website there is really no need